arrowHOME—US Scouting—BSA History

 Current Scout Uniform.
 In 2008, BSA did a mild makeover to the uniform in preparation for its 100th anniversary in 2010.
 Colors and materials were adjusted slightly, with both 100% nylon and cotton-polyester options.
 Badge colors were made more low-key, and shoulder loops changed from red to dark forest green.
 Trousers with zip-off legs replaced both long pants and shorts (though the stylish length of the new zipped-off trousers makes them more like knickers than shorts, since they come well below the knee on most Scouts).
 Shirts got velcro-closure, bellows pockets and a mini-pocket added to the left sleeve (and even an embroidered hole hidden behind the pocket for your iPod) [BSA dropped the left-sleeve pocket after barely two years].
 Abandoning its US/union-made policy, BSA now imports uniforms from Asia, mostly due to the lack of US manufacturers capable of making sufficient quantities to meet BSA needs.

 Shoulder Loops.
 Today's Scouts and Scouters wear colored shoulder loops to indicate the branch of the Scouting family to which they belong.
-Webelos Scouts and all Cub Scout leaders wear blue loops, Scouts and their leaders wear dark forest green (red before 2008), Venturers and their leaders wear green, District and Council Scouters wear silver, and Regional and National Scouters wear gold [the former Varsity Scout program wore orange loops].
+Webelos/AOL Scouts and all Cub Scout leaders wear blue loops, Scouts and their leaders wear dark forest green (red before 2008), Venturers and their leaders wear green, District and Council Scouters wear silver, and Regional and National Scouters wear gold [the former Varsity Scout program wore orange loops].

 The Most Important Change.
 With all these many changes, you know what is easily the most important one in the uniform's century-old history?
 It's permanent press!
 Until the mid 1960s, uniforms were wrinkle-prone cotton or itchy wool.
 Ironing might last an hour or so (sometimes minutes).
 Modern, cotton/polyester and nylon permanent-press materials are a big improvement.